DaVinci Resolve: Reception

 Davinci Resolve only had 100 users in 2009; however, since being acquired by Blackmagic Design, the software had a user base of more than 2 million using the free version alone as of January 2019.
 This is a comparable user base to Apple's Final Cut Pro X, which also had 2 million users as of April 2017.

-In 2011, DaVinci Resolve received a Red Dot award for 'Motion Picture Colour Grading System'.
+In 2011, DaVinci Resolve received a Red Dot award for highest rated 'Motion Picture Colour Grading System'.
+The software continues to play an industry-leading role in colour representation within Film.

 Version 14 received an additional Red Dot award in 2017 for 'User Interface Design, Post-Production Software', and in the same year, the software's newly released control panels, the Micro Panel and Mini Panel, also received Red Dot awards for 'Motion Picture Colour Grading System'.

 Version 14 also received a 2018 Good Design Australia Award, as did the DaVinci Resolve Mini Panel.

 In 2018, the Hollywood Professional Association (HPA) named DaVinci Resolve (version 15) as a recipient of their 2018 Engineering Excellence Awards.

 Media produced using DaVinci Resolve

 Film

-DaVinci Resolve has been used for the color grading and/or editing of feature films such as Alien: Covenant, Avatar, Best of Enemies, Deadpool 2, Jason Bourne, Kingsman: The Golden Circle, La La Land, Love & Mercy, Pirates of the Caribbean, Prometheus, Robin Hood, Spectre, Star Wars: The Last Jedi, and X-Men: Apocalypse.
+DaVinci Resolve has been used for the color grading and/or editing of feature films such as Alien: Covenant, Avatar, Best of Enemies, Deadpool 2, Jason Bourne, Kingsman: The Golden Circle, La La Land, Love & Mercy, the Pirates of the Caribbean series, Prometheus, Anora, Robin Hood, Spectre, Star Wars: The Last Jedi, and X-Men: Apocalypse.

-DaVinci Resolve and Blackmagic Design hardware were used to create five of the eight 2019 Oscar nominated best picture films including Bohemian Rhapsody (most awards), The Favourite (most nominations), Roma (most nominations), Green Book (won Best Picture) and Vice.
-Additionally, DaVinci Resolve and Blackmagic Design hardware were used to create thirteen 2018 Oscar nominated films, nine 2017 Oscar nominated films, seven 2016 Oscar nominated films, four 2014 Oscar nominated films, and four 2010 Oscar nominated films (two for Best Picture).
+At the 2019 Academy Awards, DaVinci Resolve and Blackmagic Design were used to create five of the eight films nominated for Best Picture: Green Book (which won Best Picture), Bohemian Rhapsody (which won the most awards), The Favourite (which earned the most nominations), Roma (which also earned the most nominations), and Vice.
+Additionally, the two programs were used to create 13 of the films nominated for awards at the 2018 Academy Awards, nine at the 2017 Academy Awards, seven at the 2016 Academy Awards, four at the 2014 Academy Awards, and four at the 2010 Academy Awards (including two for Best Picture).

-20 films at the 2015 Sundance Film Festival leveraged DaVinci Resolve, followed by 35 in 2016, over 45 in 2017, over 55 in 2018, and over 35 in 2019.
-Presence of films created with Resolve at other film festivals includes the 2018 Austin Film Festival (over 25 films), the 2014 Cannes Film Festival (three films), the 2015 Cannes Film Festival (21 films), the 2019 Tribeca Film Festival, and the 2016 and 2017 South by Southwest festivals.
+20 films nominated for awards at the 2015 Sundance Film Festival used DaVinci Resolve, followed by 35 in 2016, over 45 in 2017, over 55 in 2018, and over 35 in 2019.
+The programs have also been used on films at other festivals, including over 25 films at the 2018 Austin Film Festival, three at the 2014 Cannes Film Festival, 21 at the 2015 Cannes Film Festival, the 2019 Tribeca Film Festival, and the 2016 and 2017 South by Southwest festivals.

-DaVinci Resolve has also been used in the restoration of classic films, such as Les Misérables, Spartacus, Black Like Me, Jamaica Inn, and The Perfect Woman.
+DaVinci Resolve has also been used in the restoration of classic films such as Les Misérables, Spartacus, Black Like Me, Jamaica Inn, and The Perfect Woman.